-The Lac qui Parle-Yellow Bank Watershed Board of Managers are aware of the lack of segregation of duties for internal control and limitations due to small staff size.
-The Board is supportive of implementing any practical procedures to limit risk due to these deficiencies and will create or modify policies to ensure that duties are segregated wherever possible and reasonable.
+The Lac qui Parle-Yellow Bank Watershed District Board of Managers has been advised and is well aware of the lack of segregation of duties of the accounting functions of the District.
+The Board of Managers will create or modify policies to ensure that duties are segregated wherever possible and reasonable.
 Finding 2011-001 Audit Adjustments Criteria: A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements of the financial statements on a timely basis.
 Auditing standards define a material weakness as a deficiency, or combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
-Condition: During our audit, we identified two material adjustments resulting in significant changes to the District's financial statements.
+Condition: During our audit, we identified a material adjustment resulting in significant changes to the District's financial statements.
 Context: The inability to make all necessary accrual adjustments or to detect material misstatements in the financial statements increases the likelihood that the financial statements would not be fairly presented.
-Effect: The following audit adjustments were necessary:

-Governmental Activities - Increased noncurrent liabilities for loans payable by \$130,331 for loans issued during the year, and - Increased special assessment and tax revenue by \$60,071 for receivables that were unavailable at the modified accrual fund level and recorded as a deferred inflow of resources but considered earned on the full accrual basis.
-The adjustments were reviewed and approved by the appropriate District staff and are reflected in the financial statements.
+Effect: The following audit adjustment was reviewed and approved by District staff and is reflected in the financial statements: decreased, thereby eliminated, deferred inflows of resources - unavailable revenue in the governmental activities by \$371,880, as the related revenues were recognized as part of net position in the prior year.
 Cause: Procedures were not in place to consider the full extent of all entries needed for financial reporting.
 Recommendation: We recommend District staff review the trial balances and journal entries in detail and establish internal controls necessary to determine that all adjusting entries are made to ensure the District's financial statements are reported in accordance with generally accepted accounting principles.
 Client's Response: